Faylixe/wage/Part I - Introduction/02 - Memory.md

 ### Concrete implementation

-TODO : Refactor description according to exercice.

-A concrete implementation relies on a specific datastructure, for storing and indexing associated memory block.
+The idea behind a concrete implementation is that it relies on a specific datastructure, for storing and indexing associated memory block.
 The most naïve one, and probably the most efficient, is to use a single **byte** array.
-Some other based on **java.lang.BitSet** for example could be used, efficienty can be benchmarked so we can choose the best fit.
-We can also have _read-oriented_ or _write-oriented_ depending on assumed memory usage.
-We will only go for the array based here, but more implementations can be found on the project repository.
+We can define as much implementation as we need, some of them being specific to a particular purpose like favor time complexity for reading operation, or even minimize the space complexity.
+The following example implements the **AbstractMemoryBank** class using an single array as backing structure :

 ```java
 public final class ArrayMemoryBank extends AbstractMemoryBank {